 2. Augmented Reality (AR) & Virtual Reality Apps

-This year AR and VR apps started making the transition from entertainment and gaming to other areas of business.
+This year AR and VR apps started making the transition from entertainment and gambling to other areas of business.
 This trend is expected to grow in the new year creating more realistic and unambiguous experiences.

 AR is expected to be more embedding in the following industries in 2018: